freenas/freenas-docs/userguide/system.rst

 Microsoft Azure Blob Storage, Microsoft OneDrive, pCloud, SFTP, WebDAV, and Yandex are supported.

+.. warning:: Cloud Credentials are stored in encrypted form.
+To be able to restore Cloud Credentials from a
+   :ref:`saved configuration<General>`, "Export Password Secret Seed"
+   must be set when saving that configuration.

 Click
 :menuselection:`System --> Cloud Credentials`
 to see the screen shown in :numref:`Figure %s <cloud_creds_fig>`.